ADA News honored for excellence in yearly competition

 Earning a silver EXCEL Award for feature writing was Senior Editor Kelly Soderlund whose story “Sandy Aftermath Recounted” described a devastating “new reality for thousands of dentists in New York and New Jersey” in the wake of the hurricane.

 All these award-winning articles appeared in a single issue of the ADA News—Nov.
-19, 2012—which can be accessed online.
+19, 2012.
 The 2013 EXCEL Awards will be presented at AM&P's 33rd awards gala, set for June 10 in Washington, D.C.